-Last updated: February 23, 2017 at 3:31pm by Savanah – State Senator Bruce Tarr introduced a bill, SD.
-618, in mid January to legalize internet gaming in Massachusetts.
+Last updated: June 18, 2017 at 2:01am by Savanah – State Senator Bruce Tarr introduced a bill (SD.
+618) in mid January to legalize internet gaming in Massachusetts.
+It’s basically a shell bill but something is better than nothing.
 A panel has been created by the Massachusetts Gaming Commission to study the positives and negatives of online poker and casinos games.
 They have until this August to report their findings and provide substantive legislation recommendations.
 The casinos that have received licenses, mentioned below, would be the only casinos allowed to offer internet gambling.
 The U.S. Department of Interior approved the Mashpee Wampanoag Indian tribe to build a $1 billion casino in the southeast part of MA.
 This deal took eight years to finalize and it has an estimated completion date of 2022.
 The $950 million MGM Resorts casino broke ground on March 24, 2015 with a completion date of July 2018.
 Wynn on the other hand was having some political issues but those all have been resolved as of July 22, 2016.
 The $2.1 billion Wynn casino will be located in the Boston area and is now scheduled to open in June of 2019.

 Online Poker in Massachusetts – Estimated Date of Legalization: 2017-2018

 Massachusetts is pretty strict when it comes to their gambling laws and penalties that come with it.
 However, they appear to understand the revelation in current technology and the benefits that can come from it, as well as being aware of their outdated laws in today’s world.

 Before we go any further, let’s first take a look at their current laws.
 In their state statutes, Chapter 4 Section 7 mentions: